SHOP ALL PRODUCTS NOW

 From therapy and self-soothing techniques to terpenes found in THC and CBD products, there are several ways to help individuals cope with symptoms of anxiety.

-Some of the anxiety disorders cannabis may help treat include:
+Some of the anxiety disorders cannabis may help treat include Social Anxiety Disorder (SAD), General Anxiety Disorder (GAD), and Post-Traumatic Stress Disorder (PTSD).

 Bonus: THCa vs THC: Which Is Stronger?